acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 Our system successfully tracks basketballs with temporal occlusions up to 1.2 seconds long.

+**Why this matters for basketball detection**: Basketball tracking often involves temporary occlusions as players move between the camera and the ball.
+Temporal uncertainty propagation allows the robot to maintain tracking during these occlusions and provides a principled way to handle uncertain detections over time.

 ### 15.14 Adversarial Robustness Analysis

 Neural networks can be vulnerable to small, carefully crafted perturbations that cause misdetections.